kzmeyao/riplane/index.md

 ### Screenshots

+This is the home page for unauthenticated users.

 ![home page for unauthenticated users](assets/homepage.jpg)

+This is what users see when they log in.
 ![home page for authenticated users](assets/logged-in.jpg)

+This is the main page for planning a trip.
+A combination of Pinterest plus Trello.
 ![trip page for authenticated users](assets/trip-page.jpg)

 ### User Flows